Philip Roth: Personal life

 While at Chicago in 1956, Roth met Margaret Martinson, who became his first wife in 1959.
 Their separation in 1963, and Martinson's subsequent death in a car crash in 1968, left a lasting mark on Roth's literary output.
 Martinson was the inspiration for female characters in several of Roth's novels, including Lucy Nelson in When She Was Good and Maureen Tarnopol in My Life as a Man.

 Roth was an atheist who once said, "When the whole world doesn't believe in God, it'll be a great place."
 He also said during an interview with The Guardian: "I'm exactly the opposite of religious, I'm anti-religious.
 I find religious people hideous.
 I hate the religious lies.
 It's all a big lie ...
 It's not a neurotic thing, but the miserable record of religion—I don't even want to talk about it.
 It's not interesting to talk about the sheep referred to as believers.
 When I write, I'm alone.
 It's filled with fear and loneliness and anxiety—and I never needed religion to save me."

 In 1990, Roth married his longtime companion, English actress Claire Bloom, with whom he had been living since 1976.
 According to Bloom, when she asked him to marry her, he agreed on the condition that she sign a prenuptial agreement that would give her very little in the event of a divorce; he requested one in 1993 and made her a settlement of $100,000.
 He also stipulated that Bloom's daughter Anna Steiger—from her marriage to Rod Steiger—not live with them.
 They divorced in 1994, and Bloom published a 1996 memoir, Leaving a Doll's House, that depicted Roth as a misogynist and control freak.
+It offers what historian and Roth biographer Steven Zipperstein has called a "bleak, acidic portrayal of their marriage [...] with most reviewers taking its accuracy for granted", although Bloom later said she was unable to care for Roth when he had "severe mental anguish so overwhelming that he admitted himself as a psychiatric patient to Silver Hill Hospital".
 Some critics have detected parallels between Bloom and the character Eve Frame in Roth's I Married a Communist (1998).

 The novel Operation Shylock (1993) and other works draw on a post-operative breakdown, as well as Roth's experience of the temporary side effects of the sedative Halcion (triazolam), prescribed post-operatively in the 1980s.